INSIGHT-Who owned the chemicals that blew up Beirut? No one will say

 The ship's charterer, Teto Shipping Ltd, is based in the Marshall Islands and was dissolved in 2014, according to International Registries, which says it provides shipping registry services to the Marshall Islands.

+Igor Zaharia, the director of Moldova's Naval Agency, said Grechushkin was Teto Shipping's director.

-The captain passed Reuters an email address that they had been using for Teto Shipping, but requests for comment to the same address went unanswered.
+The Rhosus' captain passed Reuters an email address that he and the crew had been using for Teto Shipping, but requests for comment to the same address went unanswered.
 The captain said he regarded Grechushkin and Teto as the same entity.

 (Additional reporting by Michele Kambas in Nicosia and Limassol, Cyprus; Maria Tsvetkova and Polina Devitt in Moscow, Victoria Waldersee in Lisbon, Tsvetelia Tsolova in Sofia, Margarita Antidze in Tbilisi, Tom Perry in Beirut, Alexander Tanas in Chisinau, Elida Moreno in Panama City, Guy Faulconbridge and Luke Baker in London, Nathan Allen in Madrid Editing by Mark Bendeich and Nick Tattersall)